 Got Garlic Order Placed?

 Have you created your garlic seed wish list yet?
 Please get your order in before the crazy summer time rush!
-Due to the rising popularity of growing your own garlic, garlic seed sells out extremely fast.
+Due to the rising popularity of growing your own garlic, garlic seed sells out fast.
 Please order soon, if you have not already placed your garlic seed order.
-Need help choosing your garlic seed?
 If you need help in choosing a variety you may call or email us for advice.

 Weeding Garlic